-Love Song (Duncan): a bed room demo from the same session as the 'Space Oddity' demo from Sound + Vision I. It was released on The Beckenham Oddity (Leisure Records 005) and its re-releases.
+Love Song (Duncan): a bed room demo with John Hutchinson, from the same tape as the 'Space Oddity' demo from Sound + Vision I. It was released on The Mercury Demos (and Conversation Piece).

 Love You Till Tuesday (Bowie): included on David's debut album.
 A newly recorded version was released as a single (Deram DM 135) two weeks after the album.
 Both were released on numerous Decca/Deram compilations, until both (including the mono and stereo version of the album version) appeared on the 2010 Deluxe Edition of David Bowie.
 In 1967, a 1'30" excerpt of the single version was included on the German Informationsplatte Liste Oktober 1967 (Telefunken/Decca/RCA/London/Warner Bros MU 115-2).
 The single version appeared on the 1984 Love You Till Tuesday soundtrack without the 'Hearts And Flowers' coda.
 A demo was released on bootleg single (DREAM DM 135) and several bootleg CDs and Bowie also has sung the song in German.
 A 1967 BBC recording was featured on the "Bowie At The Beeb" program (see Early Works and BBC Performances).
 This session was officially released on the Deluxe Edition of David Bowie.
 The 1969 film Love You Till Tuesday was shot as a promotional film and features a what one could call 'video clip' of the song.

 Loving The Alien (Bowie): from Tonight.
 A shorter Remix (4'45" vs 7'11") was released as a single (EMI EA 195), while an Extended Dance Mix and Extended Dub Mix could be found on 12" (EMI 12 EA 195).
 The single version reappeared on Best Of Bowie and Nothing Has Changed, while a 4'43" edit of the album version is featured on The Singles 1969 To 1993.
-The Loving The Alien EP on iTunes neatly wraps up the original single and 12" versions.
+Loving The Alien features both the Remix and Extended Dub Mix, while the Loving The Alien EP neatly wraps up the original 7" and 12" versions.
 In 2002, The Scumfrog released a 8'23" remix on The Scumfrog vs Bowie 12" (Positiva 12TIV-172), which was reissued on Club Bowie and the 2003 US reissue of Best Of Bowie; a Radio Edit (3'20") appeared on CD-single (Positiva CDTIV-172).
 The video clip of 'Loving The Alien' can be found on the Day-In Day-Out video, The Video Collection and the Best Of Bowie DVD; the promo of the Scumfrog remix (featuring scenes of the original) was included on its CD-single (Positiva CDTIV-172).
-Played on the Glass Spider tour (featured on the Glass Spider video and in two live versions on the Special Edition DVD) and in a stripped-down, newly arranged version at the 2003 Tibet House Benefit Concert (New York, Carnegie Hall, 28-02-03).
+Played on the Glass Spider tour (different live versions are found on the Glass Spider DVD and CD) and in a stripped-down, newly arranged version at the 2003 Tibet House Benefit Concert (New York, Carnegie Hall, 28-02-03).
 An acoustic version was played on most of the 2003 European dates of the Reality tour and has appeared on the A Reality Tour 2CD/DVD.

 Low (Anonymous): in January 1977, a sample demo single (RCA BOW-1E) was released to promote the Low album.
 This single (lasting 4'45") features excerpts from Speed Of Life/Breaking Glass/What In The World/Sound And Vision/Be My Wife/A New Career In A New Town.
 Also see 'Lodger I and II'.